NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

     * **Column-based tables:** are implemented via the new neurodata_type :ref:`DynamicTable <sec-DynamicTable>`.
       A DynamicTable is simplified-speaking just a collection of an arbitrary number of :ref:`VectorData <sec-VectorData>` table column datasets (all with equal length) and a dataset storing row ids and a dataset storing column names.
-The advantage of the column-based store is that it i) makes it easy to add new columns to the table without the need for extensions and ii) the column-based storage makes it easy to read individual columns efficiently (while reading full rows requires reading from multiple datasets).
+The advantage of the column-based store is that it 1) makes it easy to add new columns to the table without the need for extensions and 2) the column-based storage makes it easy to read individual columns efficiently (while reading full rows requires reading from multiple datasets).
 DynamicTable is used, e.g., to enhance storage of trial data.
 (See https://github.com/NeurodataWithoutBorders/pynwb/pull/536/files )

-      * *Referencing rows in column-based tables:*  As :ref:`DynamicTable <sec-DynamicTable>` consist of multiple datasets (compared to row-based tables which consists of a single 1D dataset with a compound datatuype) is not possible to reference a set of rows with a single region reference.
+      * *Referencing rows in column-based tables:*  As :ref:`DynamicTable <sec-DynamicTable>` consist of multiple datasets (compared to row-based tables which consists of a single 1D dataset with a compound datatype) is not possible to reference a set of rows with a single region reference.
 To address this issue, NWB:N defines :ref:`DynamicTableRegion <sec-DynamicTableRegion>` (added later in `PR634 (PyNWB) <https://github.com/NeurodataWithoutBorders/pynwb/pull/634>`_) dataset type, which stores a list of integer indices (row index) and also has an attribute ``table`` with the object reference to the corresponding :ref:`DynamicTable <sec-DynamicTable>`.
-      * *Referencing columns in a columns-based table:* As each column is a seperate dataset, columns of a column-based :ref:`DynamicTable <sec-DynamicTable>` can be directly references via links, object-references and region-references.
+      * *Referencing columns in a columns-based table:* As each column is a separate dataset, columns of a column-based :ref:`DynamicTable <sec-DynamicTable>` can be directly references via links, object-references and region-references.